larryhastings/big/README.md

-  * `parse_delimiters` took an iterable of `Delimiters` objects.  `parse_delimiters` takes a dictionary mapping open delimiters to `Delimiter` objects, and `Delimiter` objects no longer contain an "open" field.
+  * `parse_delimiters` took an iterable of `Delimiters` objects.  `parse_delimiters` takes a dictionary mapping open delimiters to `Delimiter` objects, and `Delimiter` objects no longer have an
+    "open" attribute.
   * `split_delimiters` now accepts an `initial` parameter, which specifies the initial state of nested delimiters.
   * `split_delimiters` no longer cares if there were unclosed